Jaguar breaks with tradition, eyes mass market SUVs, sedans

 Jaguar's new models will compete directly with the likes of Germany's BMW (BMWG.DE) and Daimler's (DAIGn.DE) Mercedes-Benz which dominate the market for entry-level luxury vehicles.

-Jaguar said cash would be spent to design systems to help it introduce new one-piece "aluminium vehicle architecture".
+Jaguar said cash would be spent to design systems to help it introduce new one-piece "aluminum vehicle architecture".

 The new models will be built on production lines previously used to make Land Rover vehicles at JLR's plant in Solihull, central England, where some 1,700 new jobs will be created.